 - Currently enrolled in a UW-Madison CoE course

 - An active member of a UW-Madison CoE student organization

-To apply for a permit or permit upgrade you must currently be UW-Madison engineering faculty, engineering staff, engineering major, currently enrolled in an engineering course, or an active member of an engineering student organization.
 A materials fee or a research fee may be required prior to permit/upgrade training or gaining access to a fabrication space.
 You can read about these fees on the policies page.

-Any individual wishing to apply for a permit but who is not officially part of the College of Engineering faculty, staff, or students must have a College of Engineering professor or advisor contact the fabrication space they wish to work in and verify that the individual in question has a legitimate reason to be given access to the space (i.e. that they are in some way affiliated with the College of Engineering) as well as the individual’s NetID or Campus ID number.
+Any individual wishing to apply for a permit but who is not officially part of the College of Engineering faculty, staff, or students must have a College of Engineering faculty or staff member contact the fabrication space they wish to work in and verify that the individual in question has a legitimate reason to be given access to the space (i.e. that they are in some way affiliated with the College of Engineering) as well as the individual’s NetID or Campus ID number.
 A confirmation email will be sent to that individual when they are approved.